FREQUENTLY ASKED QUESTIONS

 - You are preparing for surgery, or are post-op and have cleared from your physician and physical therapist.

-- You have any of the following: fibromyalgia, headaches, stenosis, degenerative disc disease, osteoarthritis, osteopenia, osteoarthritis, spondylolisthesis, insomnia related to pain, RSD/CRPS, chronic tendonitis, pelvic pain, chronic fatigue syndrome, restless leg syndrome or similar.
+- You have any of the following: myofascial pain, plantar fasciitis, fibromyalgia, migraines, TMJ, stenosis, degenerative disc disease, osteoarthritis, osteopenia, spondylolisthesis, insomnia related to pain, RSD/CRPS, chronic tendonitis, chronic fatigue syndrome, restless leg syndrome or similar.